-Other notes outstanding have a weighted average interest rate of 7.39% as of June 30, 2023, with maturity dates ranging from 2023 through 2030 (with \$19.6 million maturing in 2023).
-We have one loan within other notes outstanding with principal of \$4.1 million that matured in 2022 but remained outstanding as of June 30, 2023.
-We wrote the \$4.1 million loan down to the fair value of its collateral of \$1.0 million during the first quarter of 2023.
+Other notes outstanding have a weighted average interest rate of 7.72% as of September 30, 2023, with maturity dates ranging from 2023 through 2030 (with \$18.1 million maturing in 2023).
+Three of the other notes outstanding with an aggregate principal balance of \$10.4 million are past due and have been written down to the estimated fair value of the underlying collateral of \$0.5 million, through our allowance for credit losses.